-Frederic did, in fact, check that he had his gun at his waist, though he knew he did, and that it was on safety, though he knew it was.
+Frederic did, in fact, check that he had his gun at his waist, though he knew he did, and that the safety was on, though he knew it was.

 Once outside, Frederic skirted the house and retrieved a bag from the side of the quiet air conditioner.
 It was stocked with 4 cans of black beans, 1 bag of dried rice, 4 books of matches, 2 cans of chicken, 1 box of fruit snacks, 2 boxes of granola bars (he wished he had taken something else, now that he knew those would be distributed), 6 cans of fruits and veggies, and 1 bag of beef jerky.
 He hoped his mom wouldn’t notice it all missing.
 Frederic took items from the biggest piles and reshuffled things to make it look full again in the storage room.

 He tucked the bag under his arm and folded his sweatshirt on top, obscuring the items from view.
 Shade lined the opposite side of the street, so Frederic crossed over and walked briskly towards the elementary school.